 - Touch the Menu field.
-The list of operating modes is displayed. - 2.
+The list of operating modes are displayed. - 2.
 Touch the "Assist" text field.
 The categories are displayed. - Touch the required category.
 The foods in this category are displayed. - Touch the required food.
 The individual dishes are displayed. - Touch the required dish.
 The settings for this dish appear on the display.
-For many dishes, you can change the settings to suit your needs.
+For many dishes, you can change the settings to suit your needs. - For some dishes, you must set the weight instead.